 Interview with former Data Science student, David Furrer

 Hi David.
 Could you introduce yourself?
-What were you doing before you joined SIT Academy’s Data Science Bootcamp?
+What were you doing before you joined Constructor Learning’s Data Science Bootcamp?

 “Hi, my name is David Furrer.
 I originally studied chemistry and then I worked at Novartis for some time.
 After I studied economics, I started looking into modeling and statistics.
-During this time, back in 2019, I discovered SIT and decided to do the Data Science Bootcamp to get a more in depth view on these topics.”
+During this time, back in 2019, I discovered Constructor Learning and decided to do the Data Science Bootcamp to get a more in-depth view on these topics.”

-What topic did you enjoy studying the most and what did you like about SIT in general?
+What topic did you enjoy studying the most and what did you like about Constructor Learning in general?

 “The broad overview of everything that exists at this time in this area.
 At the beginning I didn't know exactly what to expect.
-So it was a great chance to get to know all these technologies like web scraping, basic data analysis with Python and then advanced topics like neural networks and NLP.
+So, it was a great chance to get to know all these technologies like web scraping, basic data analysis with Python and then advanced topics like neural networks and NLP.
 The social aspect really appealed to me.
-We still have a very good network of all the students and we regularly exchange news and updates.
+We still have a particularly good network of all the students, and we regularly exchange news and updates.
 We can help each other out, for example if there's somebody looking for a job.
-Having this group of people that also work in this field is very helpful.”
+Having this group of people that also work in this field is extremely helpful.”

 What was your capstone project about?